Essential Magnetohydrodynamics for Astrophysics: The microscopic view of currents in MHD

-A current needs a finite time to be set up or change direction.
-The discussion above shows that the relevant time scale is related to the orbital time scale of the charges in the magnetic field.
-See {\ctl section \ref{applic}} for details.
-For further discussion of the above in the context of a practical application, see {\ctl section \ref{eMHD}}.
+A current needs a finite time to be set up, or to change direction.
+The discussion in {section \ref{applic}} shows that the time scale on which this happens is related to the orbital time scale of the charges in the magnetic field.
+For further discussion of the above in the context of a practical application, see {section \ref{eMHD}}.